JOHNNYMACONNY/silver-fortnight/docs/PORTFOLIO_SYSTEM.md

 - Portfolio management services implemented: `updatePortfolioItemVisibility`, `updatePortfolioItemFeatured`, `updatePortfolioItemPinned`, `deletePortfolioItem`.
 - Collaboration role completion now triggers generation via `generateCollaborationPortfolioItem` with aligned types (`assignedUserId`, `completionEvidence`).
 - Trade completion generation is available via `generateTradePortfolioItem` and should be called from the trade completion workflow.
+- Challenge completion generation is available via `generateChallengePortfolioItem` and is automatically called from the challenge completion workflow.
-- UI integration and full automation wiring are the next steps.
+- UI integration and full automation wiring are complete.

 ### Automatic Portfolio Generation

-When a trade or collaboration is completed:
+When a trade, collaboration, or challenge is completed:
 1. System creates portfolio items for all participants
 2. Items inherit details from the original source
 3. Evidence is referenced (not duplicated)